 With the Trump administration intending to appoint staunch ACA opponent Rep. Tom Price of Georgia to be the next Health and Human Services Secretary, the administration and the GOP leadership in Congress apparently are rushing to repeal the Act.
 ACMSS urges Congress to not repeal the Act, but to work together to preserve the ACA, and key components including coverage for everyone, regardless of pre-existing conditions.

 “As a two-time airbag injury survivor, I believe that coverage matters to every American,” said ACMSS Executive Director Kristin Hagen, CMSS, CPHIMS.
-“I am fortunate to have pioneered to wellness through Integrative Medical Institute, a highly specialized physician and center that was ready for me through Gary Ruelas, DO, PhD.
-I could not have done it without highly advanced precision and preventive medicine, and innovative models of care and referrals, which we won’t have without the combination of insurance coverage that millions of Americans have because of the Affordable Care Act, and the standards of care MACRA sets forth.”
+“I am fortunate to have pioneered to wellness through Integrative Medical Institute, a highly specialized physician and center and partner with Gary Ruelas, DO, PhD.
+I could not have done it without highly advanced precision and preventive medicine, and innovative models of care, which we won’t have without the combination of insurance coverage that millions of Americans have because of the Affordable Care Act, and the standards of care MACRA sets forth.”

 ACMSS advises against any actions that take away insurance coverage that millions of people in America now have because of the ACA.
 Other prominent healthcare organizations are doing the same.
 ACMSS advocates for a forward-facing healthcare system that has been designed, one foundational level at a time in good governance, around the needs of the people.
 ACMSS makes available its technical expertise and patient safety advocacy to ensure best care for others, whether faced with injury or illness, or otherwise maintaining and advancing health.